IntroSems offers three types of supplemental funding:

 - Paid $15.50-$19.75/hr for undergraduate students and $19-$22/hr for graduate students.
 Instructors determine the specific rate based on the complexity of the task.
 Pay range is based on the university suggested scale.

-- CDA positions are only available to active Stanford students who are physically in California (we cannot hire out-of-state).
+- In-state Requirement is WAIVED for Spring 2020 COVID-19 [Normally, CDA positions are only available to active Stanford students who are physically in California (we cannot hire out-of-state).]

 To Request a CDA for your IntroSem, email Tina Harmon, with the course catalog number, student name and email, start and end date, maximum hours per week, and pay rate, at least one week before you wish the CDA to start work.